davixdedem/StarlinuX/README.md

 </div>
 <br>

-The mobile application of <b>Pi Starlink</b> will allow you to set up your own free VPN all over IPv6 in a few easy steps and reach your home network while ensuring adequate security you need to surf the net safely.
+The mobile application of <b>StarlinuX</b> will allow you to set up your own free VPN all over IPv6 in a few easy steps and reach your home network while ensuring adequate security you need to surf the net safely.
 You'll get two choices to set up your VPN: <i><b>OpenVPN</b></i> or <i><b>Wireguard</b></i>.
 The first one works with the APIs provided by the fork project of <a href="https://github.com/schwabe/ics-openvpn"><i>OpenVPN for Android</i></a> while the second option, which is <b>faster</b> and more <b>robust</b> than its younger brother,also provides APIs through the <a href="https://github.com/wireGuard/"><i>Wireguard</i></a> project.
-Pi Starlink is not only oriented to the normal Starlink customers but even to people who want to host their own public server globally as our application has specific feature  for managing <b>port forwarding</b> rules.
+StarlinuX is not only oriented to the normal Starlink customers but even to people who want to host their own public server globally as our application has specific feature  for managing <b>port forwarding</b> rules.
 In case you get an ethernet port extender, we’ll be able to set up a proper <b>DMZ</b>, all is up to you!<br>

 <div align="center">
   <i><b>...IPv6, what a Saviour!</b></i>